AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 #### Important Classes and Interfaces {#important-classes-and-interfaces}

-The best way to start an implementation is to inherit from a provided abstract implementation that takes care of most things and provides reasonable default behaviour: the com.day.cq.dam.core.AbstractAssetHandler Class.
+The best way to start an implementation is to inherit from a provided abstract implementation that takes care of most things and provides reasonable default behavior: the `com.day.cq.dam.core.AbstractAssetHandler` class.

 This class already provides an abstract service descriptor.
-So if you inherit from this class and use the maven-sling-plugin, make sure that you set the inherit flag to true.
+So if you inherit from this class and use the maven-sling-plugin, make sure that you set the inherit flag to `true`.

-The following methods need to be implemented:
+Implement the following methods:

-* `extractMetadata()`: this method extracts all available metadata.
+* `extractMetadata()`: extracts all available metadata.
-* `getThumbnailImage()`: this method creates a thumbnail image out of the passed asset.
+* `getThumbnailImage()`: creates a thumbnail image out of the passed asset.
-* `getMimeTypes()`: this method returns the asset mime type(s).
+* `getMimeTypes()`: returns the asset MIME types.

 Here is an example template: